Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.82 team ERA ranks sixth among all MLB pitching staffs.
+- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.84).

-- Padres pitchers combine to allow 137 home runs (1.1 per game), the 10th-fewest in the league.
+- Padres pitchers combine to give up 138 home runs (1.1 per game), the 10th-fewest in the league.

-- Waldron makes his first start of the season for the Padres.

 © 2023 Data Skrive.
 All rights reserved.